-The Targeted Agent and Profiling Utilization Registry (TAPUR) Study is a non-randomized clinical trial that aims to describe the performance (both safety and efficacy) of commercially available, targeted anticancer drugs prescribed for treatment of patients with advanced cancer that has a potentially actionable genomic alteration.
+The Targeted Agent and Profiling Utilization Registry (TAPURTM) Study is a non-randomized clinical trial that aims to describe the performance (both safety and efficacy) of Food and Drug Administration (FDA)-approved, targeted anticancer drugs prescribed for treatment of patients with advanced cancer that has a potentially actionable genomic alteration.

 The study provides FDA-approved targeted therapies contributed by collaborating pharmaceutical companies, catalogues the choice of genomic profiling test by clinical oncologists, and aims to identify potential signals of drug activity.

 For more information about the TAPUR Study, please visit the ASCO website.